 Course / Grade Requirements

 All requirements for Admission to Level II of the program must be met before candidates can enroll in Internship II.
-(See Admission Pamphlet via the Policies section).
+(See Admission document on the Policies page).

 In addition to the informational meeting in the semester prior to Internship II, candidates will be required to attend an orientation at the beginning of the Internship II semester.
 Dates for this meeting and other important events will be provided.